Continuum tensor network field states, path integral representations and the encoding of spatial symmetries: Discussion and Conclusions

-There are no restrictions on the statistics of the physical fields, and since variational methods evade the sign problem afflicting Monte Carlo techniques, it would be of interest to see how the cMPS variational class performs in finite fermion density scenarios.
+Lattice QCD makes use of Monte Carlo sampling of Wilson's Euclidean lattice version of gauge theories, and has been a remarkably successful method in the computation of the physics of non-perturbative regimes.
+Despite this, lattice Monte Carlo sampling has downsides.
+Firstly there is the infamous sign problem that hinders application to states with large fermionic densities, and secondly it faces challenges in describing dynamical scenarios of non-equilibrium systems.
+Since we have constructed a variational class of field states with no restrictions on the particular statistics of the physical fields, and since variational methods evade the sign problem afflicting Monte Carlo techniques, it would be of interest to see how the cMPS variational class performs in finite fermion density scenarios.
+Already there is work \cite{Banuls:2013aa, 2014arxiv1411.0020B, 2015PhRvX...5a1024H} on the extension of discrete MPS states to gauge invariant systems, and therefore it would be of value to connect the present work with these discrete constructions.

-Finally, while in principle there is no obstacle to obtaining a continuum limit from a PEPS class with a bosonic auxiliary action with the desired symmetries, we leave this avenue to future work.

-\section{acknowledgements}
+\section{Acknowledgements}

-We acknowledge support from the EU grants QUERG and QFTCMPS, by the Austrian FWF SFB grants FoQus and ViCoM, an Odysseus grant from the Research Foundation Flanders, and the cluster of excellence EXC 201 Quantum Engineering and Space-Time Research.
-D.\ J.\ is supported by the Royal Commission for the Exhibition of 1851.
-We would also like to thank Christoph Brockt for many helpful comments.
+Helpful discussions with Henri Verschelde are gratefully acknowledged.
+This work was supported by EU grants QUERG and QFTCMPS, FWF SFB grants FoQuS and ViCoM, and by the cluster of excellence EXC 201 Quantum Engineering and Space-Time Research.
+DJ is supported by the Royal Society.